 • Passport, Visa and Police Report fees

 • Flights (and taxes) to and from Dili

 Your medical voluntary work may be eligible for CPD points with your relevant college.
 We will send you a copy of the guiding information with your travel documents.

-We recommend that doctors advise their professional indemnity provider of their volunteer work in advance of travel.
+We recommend that doctors advise their professional indemnity provider of their medical volunteering in Timor Leste in advance of travel.

 PASSPORT AND VISAS